mstksg/inCode/copy/entries/advent-gol.md

 far past 20D.

 It was [Michal Marsalek's coset counts post][cosetcounts] that set the stage.
-From the beginning, Michal had always tracked the number of cell cosets at the end of the simulation (the number of active "normalized" cells), and had been exploring the relationship between dimension and coset counts.
+From the beginning, he had always tracked the number of cell cosets at the end of the simulation (the number of active "normalized" cells), and had been exploring the relationship between dimension and coset counts.
 The discovery was that after a certain "saturation point" (6D for Michal's set, 9D for